 If you needed a lawyer, a scientist or an engineer to write the text, you need a specialist translator to translate it.
 Otherwise, the translator won’t be able to understand it.
 That means they won’t know if they’re using the right terms and phrasing in the translation.
-It’s that simple.
-Or, perhaps better said, it’s that difficult.
-If a text falls outside our specialist areas, Lucy and I bring in a colleague.
+It’s that simple or, perhaps better said, it’s that difficult.
+If a text falls outside a professional translator’s specialist area, they should bring in a colleague.

 I hope this article has shown you that business translation services encompass a lot more than literal translations.
 You can find out about the whole process from pre-quote to post-delivery in this customer guide on How to Get a Translation.